vctr-dev/JSONParser/README.md

 let path = NSBundle.mainBundle().pathForResource("jsonDict", ofType:"json")
 let data = NSData(contentsOfFile:path!)
 let someKeyData: NSString? = (data >>> "Some Key") as?
-NSString println(someKeyData) //This will print Optional("Hi there.
-I'm stored in some key")
+NSString println(someKeyData) //This will print Optional(Hi there.
+I'm stored in some key)
 </code></pre>
 ### Features
 1. Use it to extract data from dictionary directly from NSData object (as shown in example above)